-Non-EU OTIF Member States that apply this UTP TAF may participate or be represented in the work of relevant ERA Working Groups, responsible for developing the technical appendices.
+Non-EU OTIF Member States that apply this UTP TAF may participate or be represented in the work of relevant governance bodies responsible for the implementation and development ERA Working Groups, responsible for developing of the technical appendices.

 The development and deployment shall be put under a governance structure with following players.